 Kmart remains committed to the safety of its team members, customers and suppliers.
-The business recorded a total recordable injury frequency rate of 31.6 for the year, with the lost time injury frequency rate increasing slightly from 6.9 last year to 7.0 this year (these figures also include KTAS).
+The business recorded a total recordable injury frequency rate of 31.6 for the year, with the lost time injury frequency rate increasing slightly

 Kmart continued to trial LED lighting in stores during the year, with trials showing a reduction in energy use of 20 to 30 per cent.
 Kmart is now working towards rolling LED lighting out across its business.